Well, we weren’t planning to visit Cedar Key.

-Unless you have your own plane or boat, you’ll enter Cedar Key via a short bridge on State Road 24, as the islands of the Cedar Keys are located very close to shore.
-The landscape changes quickly – from dense Florida woodlands to palm-filled salt marshes in minutes.
+Unless you have your own plane or boat, the only way to access Cedar Key is via a short bridge on State Road 24.
+The islands of the Cedar Keys are located very close to shore, and the landscape changes quickly—from dense Florida woodlands to palm-filled salt marshes in minutes.

 Parking in Cedar Key is free for vehicles without boats, though we did spend a few minutes searching for a spot.
 It was easy to see why many of the residents drive around in street-legal golf carts that can be parked just about anywhere.
 Once parked, we set off for a cup of coffee at 1842 Daily Grind and Mercantile to wake us up.